 However, farmers and farmworkers are encouraged to play their part by thinking more about the effects their driving may have on other people.

-Agricultural vehicles are only involved in a very small percentage of road accidents (see right), but when they are, the results can be devastating.
+While agricultural vehicles are only involved in a very small percentage of total road accidents, when they are, the results can be devastating.

-We asked Jill Hewitt, technical consultant for the National Association of Agricultural Contractors and Tom Price, NFU farm safety and transport policy adviser, for a quick guide to the road rules people need to remember.
+We asked Jill Hewitt, chief executive of the National Association of Agricultural Contractors and Tom Price, NFU farm safety and transport policy adviser, for a quick guide to the road rules people need to remember.

 - Rule 169 of the Highway Code states: “Do not hold up a long queue of traffic, especially if you are driving a large or slow-moving vehicle.
 Check your mirrors frequently, and if necessary, pull in where it is safe and let traffic pass.”
 Failure to follow this rule can result in a charge of inconsiderate driving which could lead to a penalty of three to nine points and fines of up to £5,000.